CharacteristicMappingMethod/characteristicmappingmethod.github.io/index.markdown

 layout: homepage
 ---

-## CROKE — Characteristic mapping for Kinetic Equations
+## CROKE — Characteristic Mapping Method for Kinetic Equations
-**Characteristic mapping for Kinetic Equations: from theory to simulations and Reduced Order methods (CROKE)** this page is in development
+**Characteristic mapping for Kinetic Equations: from theory to simulations and Reduced Order methods (CROKE)** this page is currently under development

-> Exploring characteristic mappings as a unifying language for plasma, rarefied gas, and turbulent transport models while keeping the computational footprint minimal through Reduced Order methods.

 [Visit the old Adaptive-CMM project →]({{ '/adaptive-cmm/' | relative_url }})